 Exeter Street Food Market

 If you’re staying near Exeter get to one of Exeter Street Foods’ many events, such as The Quay and The Piazza on the first and last Thursdays of the month respectively.
-They also run some great one off events like The Cockt-Ale Festival and The Great Artisan Feast Festival with food such as sushi, paealla and proper Devon burgers.
+They also run some great one off events like The Great Artisan Feast Festival with food such as sushi, paella and proper Devon burgers.